opdavies/oliverdavies.uk/source/index.md

 I’m a regular open source contributor and mentor, a provisional member of the [Drupal Security team][14] and the a documentation maintainer for Drupal.org.
 I organise and speak at conferences and user groups including [Drupal Bristol][15], [PHPSW][17] and [DrupalCamp Bristol][18].

+## Hire Me

+I am usually available for part-time engagements outside of my day job for {{ site.author.company.name_short }}, providing there is no conflict of interest.

+The services that I offer are:

+* PHP and front-end development (in particular Drupal, Symfony, Silex and Laravel).
+* Static website development with Sculpin or Jekyll.
+* Linux server administration and maintenance.

 ## Contact Me

 * [Twitter][21] - @{{ site.twitter.name }}